Simple Query¶

 log2 |

-Calculates the base-2 logarithm of each element in the processed set.
-The processed set must have more than one row, otherwise returns a null value |
+Calculates the base-2 logarithm of each element in the processed set; the set must have more than one row, otherwise returns a null value |

 log10 |

-Calculates the base-10 logarithm of each element in the processed set.
-The processed set must have more than one row, otherwise returns a null value |
+Calculates the base-10 logarithm of each element in the processed set; the set must have more than one row, otherwise returns a null value |

 moving_average |

-Calculates the moving average of the processed set.
-The window size must be not less than the number of rows in the processed set, otherwise returns a null value |
+Calculates the moving average of the processed set; the window size must be no less than the number of rows in the processed set, otherwise returns a null value |

 difference |

-Calculates the difference between adjacent elements in the processed set.
-The processed set must have more than one row, otherwise returns a null value |
+Calculates the difference between adjacent elements in the processed set; the set must have more than one row, otherwise returns a null value |

 derivative |

-Calculates the derivative of adjacent elements in the processed set.
-The time unit for derivation is seconds (s) |
+Calculates the derivative of adjacent elements in the processed set; the time unit for derivation is seconds (s) |

 non_negative_derivative |

-Calculates the non-negative derivative of adjacent elements in the processed set.
-The time unit for derivation is seconds (s) |
+Calculates the non-negative derivative of adjacent elements in the processed set; the time unit for derivation is seconds (s) |

 non_negative_difference |

-Calculates the non-negative difference between adjacent elements in the processed set.
-The processed set must have more than one row, otherwise returns a null value |
+Calculates the non-negative difference between adjacent elements in the processed set; the set must have more than one row, otherwise returns a null value |

 series_sum |

 When grouping produces multiple series, merges them into 1 series based on time points.
-Among them, multiple series at the same time point are summed.
-The processed set must have more than one row, otherwise returns a null value |
+Sums multiple series at the same time point; the processed set must have more than one row, otherwise returns a null value |

 rate |

-Calculates the rate of change of a certain Metric over a certain time range, suitable for slowly changing counters.
-The time unit is seconds (s) |
+Calculates the rate of change of a certain metric over a specified time range, suitable for slowly changing counters.
+Time unit is seconds (s) |

 irate |

-Calculates the rate of change of a certain Metric over a certain time range, suitable for rapidly changing counters.
-The time unit is seconds (s) |
+Calculates the rate of change of a certain metric over a specified time range, suitable for rapidly changing counters.
+Time unit is seconds (s) |

 In DQL mode, more outer functions are supported.
 Refer to DQL Outer Functions.